openvswitch/ovs/INSTALL.DPDK.md

 be deprecated.
 See [DPDK Docs] for more info on vhost.

 Prerequisites:
-1. DPDK 1.8 with vhost support enabled and recompile OVS as above.

-     Update `config/common_linuxapp` so that DPDK is built with vhost
-     libraries:

-     `CONFIG_RTE_LIBRTE_VHOST=y`

-2. Insert the Cuse module:
+1. Insert the Cuse module:

       `modprobe cuse`

-3. Build and insert the `eventfd_link` module:
+2. Build and insert the `eventfd_link` module:

      `cd $DPDK_DIR/lib/librte_vhost/eventfd_link/`
      `make`